LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

    - category letter is the first letter of the category.
 With the categories given in the example above, they would be E, L, H, P, and C.
-   - item is a number within that category (0, 1, 2, ...)
+   - item is a number within that category (1, 2, 3, ...) -
+     only used in part of the extra credit.
    - points earned is a real number
    - the lines are in no special order.